rekhasathian/RVDavuluri.github.io/README.md

 # Davuluri Lab Website

-This is the website of our academic research group at Stony brook University.
+This is the website of our Academic Research Group at SUNY - Stony Brook.

 This website is powered by Jekyll and some Bootstrap, Bootwatch.